 - The order would not exceed two years duration.

 - A Mentor must be available.

 - The child would be under the supervision of a Probation Officer who would also support the Mentor in their role with the child and family.

 - The order may specify other conditions necessary.

 Provision is made under the Act to have the Mentor Order revoked or withdrawn on application to the Court.

 How to refer?

-- We take referrals for young people aged 12-21 from Young Persons Probation, and Garda Youth Diversion Programmes in Tipperary, Waterford and South Dublin.
+- We take referrals for young people aged 12-21 and up to 23 where suitable, from Young Persons Probation, and Garda Youth Diversion Programmes in Tipperary, Waterford and South Dublin.
 Contact your local office to see if you can refer a young person to mentoring.

 - For Probation referrals,the young person can bee referred through a Mentor Order or as part of their Probation Bond.